wbartlett1/Data400_Final_Project/README.md

 - **Modeling**: Building and evaluating machine learning models

 #### `data/`
-Stores a sample of the data for our project. *Note: Large data files are gitignored to keep the repo lightweight.*
+Stores a sample of the data for our project. *Note: Large data files are gitignored to avoid file size issues.*

 #### `requirements.txt`
 Lists all Python packages needed to run the project.
 Install with: